Legal aid and protection program for the elderly

 As the elderly population in Israel and particularly in Tel Aviv-Yafo grows (currently numbering approximately 67,000 people), the phenomena of elder abuse and neglect – and the need for legal assistance to address it – have increased.
 However, seniors can face significant difficulties in obtaining legal assistance, due to the often prohibitively high cost of legal services; the fact that many elderly people are confined to their homes; the language difficulties many seniors face; and other reasons.
 In addition, due to family or other ties with the abusers, many seniors find it emotionally difficult to act legally against their abusers.
 Therefore, addressing the problem often requires a combined legal and therapeutic approach.

-Marva is a non-profit organization (NGO) which works throughout Israel to protect the elderly population from abuse and exploitation and to assist them with recognizing and exercising their rights.
+The Municipality of Tel Aviv-Yafo partners with a specialist non-profit organization, Marva, to protect the elderly population from abuse and exploitation and to assist them with recognizing and exercising their rights.

 In 2018, the program: